 For more detailed information you will need something like the HOBO UX120-018 Plug Load Data Logger, which comes in at a whopping $239.
 However, users will be able to get an instant view of real-time 120V plug load variables and time-stamped and totalized load data for detailed energy analysis.
 This device also measures and records the power and energy consumption of your PC.

 Does it Matter?

-While a modestly built PC or laptop shouldn’t make a major difference to your monthly spending, a monstrous gaming rig probably will.
+While a modestly built PC or laptop shouldn’t make a significant difference to your monthly spending, a purpose-built gaming rig probably will.
 More power will also result in more heat and more noise, as your system’s fans will kick on to prevent overheating.
-If for some reason heat or noise are of concerns, this may be another reason to keep track of your PC’s power use.
+If heat or sound is of concern, this may be another reason to keep track of your PC’s power use.